-It was critical for VPRO to increase the reliability and speed of transfers, while still keeping a portion of the bandwidth available for other activities.
+It was critical for VPRO to increase the reliability and speed of transfers while keeping a portion of the bandwidth available for the scientists onboard.
 They also needed to maximize bandwidth during short weekly windows of high connectivity so files could be sent back to VPRO’s production facilities in a timely fashion and meet the production schedule.

-Because of the strict time frame for the project, FileCatalyst’s quick responsiveness was an influencing factor on VPRO’s decision.
+Because of the strict time frame for the project, FileCatalyst’s responsiveness and quick results were influencing factors on VPRO’s decision.
 “Pre-sales support from FileCatalyst provided us with answers we would never have found with just the software to test.
-We were pointed in the right direction and were able to make a very well-motivated decision.”
+We were pointed in the right direction and were able to make a very well-motivated decision,” said van Gorp.

 VPRO’s audience was provided with an up-to-the-minute stream of information.
 Previously, production schedules were reworked and compressed to accommodate delayed media delivery, which incurred a cost in terms of human resources.

 After implementing FileCatalyst, the VPRO team found that transferring files, once a major bottleneck, no longer required long wait times and troubleshooting.
 Said van Gorp, “File transfer is no longer an issue: files get across on time because bandwidth is used to the max; when the systems routes traffic from one dome to the other transfer picks up automatically; and even under extreme weather conditions with a very unstable satellite link, FileCatalyst uses every moment of connection time to send files across.”

 FileCatalyst HotFolder’s bandwidth scheduler allowed the system to improve transfer speeds without monopolizing the bandwidth.
 The ability to manage bandwidth from either the client or server gave greater flexibility for ad-hoc transfers and the ability to accommodate rushed or emergency transfers.